Sri Sri Ravi Shankar is an honourable man, honourable Guru, honourable Bhagwan – take your pick.

 8. Nobody would be asked to do “things” for the prize.
 Nobel Prize comes as a surprise to the awardee.
 There are instances when an awardee expressed surprise and stated than another person merited the prize more than himself.
-Even if he rejects the prize on that ground, the prize will not necessarily go to the person he recommended.
+Even if he or she rejects the prize on that ground, the prize will not necessarily go to the person he recommended.

 The peace prize is awarded by a committee of five persons to be elected by the Norwegian Storting (the supreme legislature of Norway)

 Finally, Nobel Prize might be close to a million dollars depending on the funds available in the given year.
-I do not see why a man of charity, who collects hefty fees and donations from parents of school children for “educating poor children” shouldn’t accept that money and use it for one of his much hyped charity work and for raising human values.
+I do not see why a man of charity, who collects hefty fees and donations from parents of school children ostensibly for “educating poor children” shouldn’t accept that money and use it for one of his much hyped charity work and for raising human values.

 It is possible that some of his millions of admirers nominated Mr. Ravi Shankar.
 They can do it again.
-If one day the Nobel Committee feels that his sending a letter to the Islamic State and getting the photo of a headless body in return had contributed to world peace, they might decide to award him a Nobel Prize for Peace.
+If one day the Nobel Committee feels that his sending a letter to the Islamic State and getting the photo of a headless body in return (his story which no newspaper reported) had contributed to world peace, they might decide to award him a Nobel Prize for Peace.
 On the other hand, the committee might think that Mr. Kalyana Sundaram from Tamil Nadu or Abdul Sattar Edhi of Karachi or Late Baba Amte’s Anandwan – none of whom franchises their services for money and whose schools do not demand donation and hefty fees – are more deserving candidates, the godman will have to grin and bear it or spin a story that he ’rejected’ the Nobel Prize or that he refused to do certain things (like paying a bribe, for instance).
 Unfortunately for the Guru, such claims won’t wash in the public domain

 Malala Yusufzai was not 18 when she won the Nobel Prize, but only 15.